MirielCH/Archmage/README.md

 # Archmage

 Simple enchant mute for EPIC RPG.
+Goes without saying but nontheless: Please note that you can not mute yourself in a server that you are admin in.

 **Setup**
 To set up the bot, simply do the following: